reuk/wayverb/docs_source/context.md

 component of a room impulse-response, where constructive and destructive wave interference form *room modes*.
-Room modes have the effect of amplifying and attenuating specific frequencies in the room impulse response, and produce much of the subjective sonic 'colour' or 'character' of a room.
+Room modes have the effect of amplifying and attenuating specific frequencies in the room impulse response, and produce much of the subjective sonic "colour" or "character" of a room.
 Reproducing these room modes is therefore vital for evaluating the acoustics of rooms such as concert halls and recording studios, or when producing musically pleasing reverbs.